Long Struggling Already Amid Pandemic, Al & Joe's Deli In Franklin Park Has Its Tip Jar Stolen

 “It’s amazing, just amazing, how responsive people can be,” Gapastione said.

-While Gapastione recognizes how good others can be, he hopes someone recognizes the person who made this bad decision and turns them in.MORE NEWS: 2 Men Critically Wounded In Shooting At Lawndale Convenience Store
+While Gapastione recognizes how good others can be, he hopes someone recognizes the person who made this bad decision and turns them in.MORE NEWS: Chicago Weather: Showers, Thunderstorms Ahead Wednesday

 “I really hope you needed it, because you’ve taken it away from people that do need it,” he said.